-India’s associations with Christianity goes back all the way to 52 A.D, when it was introduced to the people of India by St. There are numerous beautiful churches in India that can amaze you with its incredible architecture and charms.
-Thomas, one of the apostles of Jesus Christ.
+India’s associations with Christianity goes back all the way to 52 A.D, when it was introduced to the people of India by St. Thomas, one of the apostles of Jesus Christ.
 It was he who laid the foundations of Christianity by establishing one or two churches in Kerala.
 However, inspired by him and the teachings of the Bible, several others churches sprung up in other parts of the country with time.

 Colonization by the Dutch, Portuguese, French and British people gave a major boost to the propagation of Christianity in India, bringing with them newer forms of architecture.
 Today, there are hundreds of churches all over the country which are visited not just by Christians but by people of all faiths due to their incredible architecture and the history and heritage associated with them.
 During Christmas, as well as on other occasions, visiting these churches is a wonderful experience.
 This blog brings you the 14 most famous churches in India which you should visit at least once.